 Or, go to the property's dashboard in question and access its related fixed assets from there.

 2) Click on Add Transaction in the upper right of the fixed asset page

 3) Select Depreciation from the list of options

-Since depreciation is a non-cash expense or deduction (not a bank transaction) it can be entered anytime in the relevant accounting period.
-For consistency and simplicity, we recommend making your depreciation entries on December 31st of the appropriate year.
+Since depreciation is a non-cash expense or deduction (not a bank transaction), it can be entered anytime in the relevant accounting period.
+We recommend making your depreciation entries on December 31st of the appropriate year for consistency and simplicity.

-At this time, REI Hub does not automatically calculate nor enter your depreciation entries.
-We do offer a Fixed Asset Schedule report that provides a recommended annual depreciation entry per asset, but there are some important caveats.
+At this time, REI Hub does not automatically record your depreciation entries.
+We do offer a Fixed Asset Schedule report that calculates and provides a recommended annual depreciation entry per asset using the following standards.

-- This recommended number is calculated on a straight line basis using the usable life of the asset.
+- The recommended depreciation is calculated on a straight line basis using the asset's usable life.

 5) Click Save Depreciation

 Your depreciation entry is now visible inside of the asset and added to the total accumulated depreciation for the asset.

 Also, view the Fixed Asset Schedule report for a consolidated summary of your fixed assets and balances!